DiaMedica Therapeutics, Inc.

 DM199 for Pregnancy Complications Trial Collaborators

-This study is being conducted at Tygerberg Hospital in Cape Town, South Africa, under the leadership of Professor Catherine Cluver, MD, PhD, Professor of Maternal-Fetal Medicine at Stellenbosch University, in collaboration with DiaMedica.
+This study is being conducted at Tygerberg Hospital in Cape Town, South Africa, under the leadership of Professor Catherine Cluver, MD, Ph.D., Professor of Maternal-Fetal Medicine at Stellenbosch University, in collaboration with DiaMedica.
 This team is uniquely distinguished as the only group worldwide to have successfully conducted successive clinical trials evaluating novel therapeutics for the treatment of preeclampsia, positioning them as recognized leaders in the field.
-Part 1 top line study results are anticipated in the second quarter of 2025 and are intended to demonstrate whether DM199 is safe and lowers maternal blood pressure.
-Additionally, patients with early onset PE will be evaluated for improvements in uterine artery dilation, a sign that DM199 is a potentially disease modifying therapy.

 The safety and effectiveness of DM199 for the treatment of acute ischemic stroke or preeclampsia has not been established and is limited to investigational use only.